![]() |

 (1733).
 “Never,”

-said Johnson of this, “were penury of knowledge and vulgarity of
+said Johnson of this, “were penury of knowledge and vulgarity of sentiment

-place of Pope's older friend Atterbury, exiled in 1723, and the exchange
+older friend Atterbury, exiled in 1723, and the exchange was a poor one for

-Iliad had made the poet, if not
+Iliad had made the poet, if not a

-a rich man, independent for life.
-In 1716, he settled in London and, in
+rich man, independent for life.
+In 1716, he settled in London and, in 1719,

-His friendship and admiration for Miss Martha Blount (and it was probably
+friendship and admiration for Miss Martha Blount (and it was probably

 nothing actually warmer) was his greatest comfort.
-For her sister,
+For her sister, Theresa,

-with the far more weighty scholar, Theobald, came in 1725.
+far more weighty scholar, Theobald, came in 1725.
 The Odyssey appeared in 1725-6.
 Only twelve books were actually Pope's

-work and his assistants were reasonably, though not extravagantly, paid
+work and his assistants were reasonably, though not extravagantly, paid for

-edition appeared in 1728, though it was not given under the author's own
+of which the first edition appeared in 1728, though it was not given

-name till 1735.
-The Imitations of
+under the author's own name till 1735.
+The Imitations

-Horace followed hard on the Essay on
+of Horace followed hard on the Essay

-Man, the Satires and other Moral
+on Man, the Satires and other Moral

 Epistles in 1733-4; and the Epistle